Nested Event Extraction upon Pivot Element Recogniton: The PerNee Model

+Considering the trigger-like characteristics of PEs and their notable differences from regular arguments (i.e., entities), jointly recognizing PEs and regular arguments may affect the performance of argument recognition.
+Therefore, this regular argument recognizer focuses only on extracting regular arguments.
+It involves two steps: an identification step to extract regular arguments and a classification step to obtain the label scores of role types.

+In the identification step, this module employs an FNN followed by a CRF layer to generate tag sequences for regular arguments.
+Similar to Equation~\ref{eq:ti}, the loss of regular argument identification is defined as:

+where $\mathbf{\hat{z}^a}$, $\mathbf{z}^{a}$, and $Z^{a}$ represent the predicted regular argument tag sequence, the golden regular argument tag sequence, and the set of all possible regular argument tag sequences for a given sentence, respectively.

-Role types for arguments are determined by establishing relations between triggers and entities.
-Given a trigger and an argument, the representation of the trigger-entity pair is calculated by concatenating the span representations of recognized triggers and entities, $[\mathbf{t_i};\mathbf{e_j}]$.
-The span representations are obtained by averaging the corresponding word representations.
-Then, a FNN is employed to calculate the score vector of the role type $\mathbf{\hat{y}}^{te} = FNN([\mathbf{t_i};\mathbf{e_j}])$.
-The training objective is to minimize the cross-entropy loss, which is formulated as follow
+In the classification step, role types of arguments are determined by establishing relations between triggers and regular arguments.
+Given a trigger and a regular argument, the representation of the trigger-argument pair is calculated by concatenating the representations of the identified trigger and regular argument, denoted as $[\mathbf{t_i};\mathbf{a_j}]$.
+Then, another FNN is employed to calculate the score vector of the trigger-argument pair, denoted as $\mathbf{\hat{y}}^{a}_{i,j} = FNN([\mathbf{t_i};\mathbf{a_j}])$, which represents the role type scores for the identified regular argument.